wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    ### Management Group Policies

+   In Azure, policies are for evaluating compliance among Resources and their properties, not to control access to resources.

    <a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course/categories/4743678/posts/8980104">VIDEO</a>:
    Policies can be assigned to scopes to limit what can be assigned to mangement levels and change what has been assigned: